-The age at which you can buy health insurance varies depending on the health insurance provider you choose.
+The age at which you can buy health insurance, also referred to as private medical insurance, varies depending on the health insurance company you choose.
 Age limits vary between 18 and 99, with policies becoming more expensive as you get older.
-You need to be 18 to apply for health insurance in the UK, however, some policies allow adults to add children to their policy by converting it to a 'family' plan.
+You need to be 18 to apply for UK health insurance, however, some policies allow adults to add children to their policy by converting it to a 'family' plan.
 For more information about family plans, check out our article 'Which is the best family health insurance policy'.

 We have provided two tables below that confirm the minimum and maximum age requirements for the top 6 health insurance providers in the UK.

 Minimum age you can buy health insurance in the UK